flancian/garden/agora development.md

 --

 Back to this particular node... after long :) I've been mostly pushing here it seems.
+Which reminds me I wanted to implement something like [[collect]], an action which would pull somehow coalesce all incoming pushes/integrate them maybe in some way?